JLPLabs/HVOC_2023/lab2/README.rst

 LAB 2
 =====

-This week you demonstrate that encryption alone is NOT security
+This week you demonstrate that encryption alone is NOT security.

 `FICAA <../FICAA.pdf>`_